synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 ### Fraudulent Attestation Report
 A [fraud report](#fraud-report) submitted to the [Synapse Chain](#synapse-chain) by a [Guard](#guard) who [detects a fraudulent attestation](#fraudulent-attestation-detection) commited by a [Notary](#notary).
+1. Guard calls submitAttestationReport on remote chain so remote chain puts both in dispute.
+    1. What happens if Guard just griefs remote chain with this?
+    2. Iterate through guard reports by index with getGuardReport (all agents should do this, why not?)
+    3. Check if its a valid attestation on syn chain
+    4. If not, then call verifyAttestationReport on Inbox.
+    5. If the guard is malicious, it gets slashed, otherwise sender just wastes gas.
+    6. Sender should receive guard's bond?
+2. Guard calls verifyAttestation on Inbox.sol
+2. verifyAttestation ends up slashing Notary (or Guard) 3.

 ### Gas Data
 The Gas Data holds important information about the current gas prices of a particular chain.
 This Gas Data is part of the [State](#state) of